Getting Started - What you need to know!

 Protect your data - I always recommend protecting your data as the best first step.
 There are a lot of predators and pushy sales people and you may be surprised that they obtain your information through the inquiry on your credit report when you apply for new credit.
 Good news though, you can opt out and keep your information from being sold to dozens of 3rd parties.
 Click here to see how.

 Be careful with the online home search sites as well.
 It's OK to look but if they ask for your contact info most likely it will be sold to multiple real estate, insurance, and mortgage providers.
 Instead use the link provided by your realtor for more accurate info without the annoying telemarketers.
 You can also use my search engine to ensure your information isn't sold.

 Schedule your Consultation - This is a key step that get's skipped by most lenders.
 Buying a home is the largest and most complicated financial transaction ever conducted for most people.
-We believe that a financial decision this big requires conversation and thought and push button, get mortgage is very irresponsible.
+We believe that a financial decision this big requires conversation and thought and push button, get mortgage is just irresponsible.
 A professional lender should be able to ask you questions and create a strategic mortgage solutions built around your top priorities, needs and goals.
 Did you know that two different loan options with the same rate could vary tens of thousands of dollars in overall cost?
 Or that the lowest rate isn't always the lowest cost?
 Did you review available grants to reduce your financial costs, geo-options that could reduce your rate or costs based on the homes location or special finance incentives?

 Don't get rushed into an option that doesn't fit your financial needs.
 If your mortgage doesn't fit you can't return it like a shirt on amazon.
 Let's take the time to get to know what you need and craft a plan around that.
 Want to talk it over before you apply?
 Happy to discuss your situation and how we can help anytime.
 Click here to schedule a consult.